-There is procedure that is followed in selecting audit cases.
-ZRA develops criteria to select audit cases and that is what is followed.
+There is a procedure followed in selecting audit cases.
+ZRA develops a risk-based criterion to select an audit and that is what is followed.

 How often can one be audited?

 There is no limit on how many times a taxpayer can be audited by ZRA.